The Fly (Langelaan short story): Plot

-The story begins late at night when François Delambre is awakened by the telephone.
-On the other end of the line is his sister-in-law Hélène, who tells him that she has just killed his brother and that he should call the police.
+The story begins late at night when François Delambre is awakened by a phone call from his sister-in-law Hélène, who tells him that she has just killed his brother and that he should call the police.
 He does and they find the mangled remains of his brother in the family factory, his head and arm crushed under a hydraulic machine press.

 Hélène seems surprisingly calm throughout the investigation, willing to answer all questions except one: she will not give the reason for killing him.
 Eventually she is sent to a mental asylum and François is given custody of his brother's young son, Henri.
 François goes to visit her often, but she never provides the explanation for the question that he most desperately wants to know.
 Then one day, Henri inquires how long a housefly's life span is and says he saw the fly his mother wants to catch, which has a white head.
 Realizing that this might somehow hold a clue to the murder, François confronts her with the news that Henri spotted a strange fly, and Hélène becomes extremely agitated.
 François threatens to go to the police and give them the information about the insect if she does not tell him what he wants to know.
 She relents and advises him to come back the next day, at which time he will receive his explanation.
 The next day she gives him a handwritten manuscript, and later that night he reads it.

 His brother, André Delambre, was a brilliant research scientist who had just made an amazing discovery.
 Using machines that he called disintegrator-reintegrators, André could instantaneously transfer matter from one location to another through space.
 He had two such machines in his basement, one being used as a transmitter pod, the other as a receiver.
 Hélène's manuscript reveals that at first André encountered several flukes, including an experiment in which he transmitted an ashtray that reintegrated in the receiver pod with the words "Made in Japan" on the back written backwards.
 He also tried transmitting the family cat, which disintegrated perfectly but then never reappeared.
 Eventually, however, he ironed out the mistakes and found that the invention worked perfectly.
 Then one day André tried the experiment on himself.
 Unbeknownst to him, a housefly had entered the transmitter pod with him, and when he emerged from the receiver, his head and arm had been switched with that of the insect.